Alexander Kaufmann

 Alexander Kaufmann (14 May 1817 – 1 May 1893) was a German poet and folklorist from Bonn.

 Biography

 Kaufmann came from a prominent local family, whose members had served in both the city government and service of the former Elector of Cologne.
-He was also related to the painters Andreas Müller and Karl Müller.
+He was also related to the painter Andreas Müller.

 At the University of Bonn, he studied law, languages, and history.
 In 1844, Kaufmann was appointed to teach Prince Karl von Löwenstein-Wertheim-Rosenberg, who made him keeper of the Wertheim archives in 1850.
 Kaufmann would retain this post until his death.